 If a homeowner defaults on the loan, the FHA will provide a paid claim to the lender of the loan, giving homeowners extra protection.

-Jumbo mortgage loans are home loans that exceed the limits created by Fannie Mae and Freddie Mac, sibling organizations that have a significant place within the mortgage industry.
+Jumbo mortgage loans are home loans that exceed the mortgage loan limits created by Fannie Mae and Freddie Mac, sibling organizations that have a significant place within the mortgage industry.

 Often referred to as non-conforming mortgages, Jumbo loans are a bit riskier because they aren’t guaranteed by the Fannie Mae and Freddie Mac organizations, meaning the lender is the one who is responsible for any defaults that may occur.

-Jumbo loans can be in the form of fixed-rate or adjustable-rate mortgages.
-A downside to consider with Jumbo loans is they require higher down payments than those of their conforming loan counterparts.
+Jumbo loans can be in the form of fixed-rate or adjustable-rate mortgages, and they typically require a higher down payment than conforming loans.

-A fixed-rate mortgage, also called a conventional mortgage, is one of the most common types of home loans.
-As the title of the loan suggests, the interest rate of this loan does not change throughout the entirety of the loan; the interest rate is decided when the loan is set up, and it will not differ in the loan’s lifespan.
+A fixed-rate mortgage, also called a conventional mortgage, is the most common type of home loan.
+As the title of the loan suggests, the interest rate of this loan will not change throughout the life of the loan.
 Because this type of loan has a fixed interest rate, it is easy to look for comparable rates.

 Home equity loans are loans in which you, the borrower, use the equity of your home as collateral; loan amounts are determined by the value of your property.